February 2026

 Cupid’s Undie Run

 Every February, thousands of fun-loving, creatively clad runners strip down to their undies for a great cause.
-Known as Cupid’s Undie Run, this nationally-known pants-less party raises funds for the Children’s Tumor Foundation to support the fight against neurofibromatosis.
-The festivities kick off at Calypso Bar & Grill with music, drinks and dancing before heading outside to hit the pavement for a 1-mile(ish) fun run through the streets of Virginia Beach.
+Known as Cupid’s Undie Run, this nationally known pants-free party raises funds for the Children’s Tumor Foundation to support the fight against neurofibromatosis.
+The festivities kick off at Calypso Bar & Grill with music, drinks and dancing before heading outside to hit the pavement for a one-mile(ish) fun run through the streets of Virginia Beach.

 Live Performances